wanguolin/notion-stockwidget/view/chart/adv_realtime/README.md

 ### Deployment

-Netlify is recommended for one-click deploys.
+Netlify or Vercel is recommended for one-click deploys.

 If you use this for your own Notion, please fork and star the repo!